Getting Into the Guts of Children’s Museums

 As promised, I provided Christy a thorough critique.
 You see, I don’t “take the money and run,” so to speak.
 Here is what you kindly executive directors will get for hooking me up:

 I did read a few anonymous reviews on TripAdvisor or Yelp or something wherein parents sort of complained it was “too young.”
-Well, they have 10 other options around the state!
+Well, they have plenty of other options around the state!

 As you know, Damian is 3 and a half but due to his special needs is more like a non-verbal 2 year old.
 He still likes colors and flashing lights and spinning things; so those items were particular hits.
 It sounds simplistic, but that stuff, coupled with the other hands-on displays in the room with the animals were great for him – and surely are for other kids 2-5 years old.
 Simple, straight-forward items with which kids can “create” – be it sounds (organ), ping-pong ball paths, twinkling lights or a “meal” on a magnetic board are great.

-As much as I love my hometown Children’s museum here in West Hartford (one of CTMQ’s 5 visits here), there isn’t enough of that stuff and what there is is coupled with physics concepts far beyond my child.
+As much as I love my hometown children’s museum here in West Hartford, there isn’t enough of that stuff and what there is, is coupled with physics concepts far beyond my child.

 And as he (and other younger kids) begin to learn putting names/words with actual items (lobster, pyramid, wok, brontosaurus, etc), I found the museum a fun and creative place to learn that stuff.